-The Links, Incorporated consists of nearly 15,000 professional women of color in 289 chapters located in 41 states, the District of Columbia, the Commonwealth of the Bahamas and the United Kingdom.
-It is one of the nation’s oldest and largest volunteer service organizations of extraordinary women who are committed to enriching, sustaining and ensuring the culture and economic survival of African Americans and other persons of African ancestry.
+The Links, Incorporated is an international, not-for-profit corporation, established in 1946.
+It is one of the nation’s oldest and largest volunteer service organizations committed to enriching, sustaining, and ensuring the culture and economic survival of African Americans and other people of African ancestry.

 On November 9, 1946, Margaret Rosell Hawkins and Sarah Strickland Scott, two young Philadelphia visionaries, co-founded The Links, Incorporated.
 They invited seven of their friends to join them in organizing a new type of inter-city club.
 The two women envisioned an organization that would respond to the needs and aspirations of Black women in ways that existing clubs did not.
 It was their intent that the club would have a threefold aim — civic, educational, and cultural.

 Sarah Strickland Scott

 Number of Links chapters

 Number of documented service hours members contribute annually

 Program Spotlight HeartLinks

 The HeartLinks signature program encourages Links members and the communities we serve to take an aggressive stance against heart disease, the number one killer of African American women.
 HeartLinks accomplishes its goal by equipping our members with numerous ways to implement heart healthy programs and activities in their communities including our Walk for Healthy Living program, Childhood Obesity Prevention program, cardiovascular risk reduction programming, and Red Dress events.
 LEARN MORE